isidebisi/FASTIoT/ESP32Arduino/README.md

 ## GitHub Repository

 For detailed code implementation, functionalities, and further insights, refer to the Thawpal [GitHub Repository](https://github.com/isidebisi/FASTIoT).
-The repository contains approximately 1000 lines of code, facilitating comprehensive understanding and development.
+The arduino part of the repository contains approximately 1000 lines of code, facilitating comprehensive understanding and development.